anchowake/champion-roulette/README.md

 * ✔ Cache the Champions results after the first fetch
 * ✔ Use the cached Champions data and do not fetch again
 * ✔ Filter the results depending on the selected role (do not mutate the results)
-* ✘ Prevent fetching/filtering if the current active Role is clicked again
+* ✔ Prevent fetching if the current active Role is clicked again

 ## Nice to have
 * ✘ Make it responsive